SynthstromAudible/DelugeFirmware/docs/community_features.md

 						2) use the shift + shortcut pad combo; or
 						3) go back to the automation overview;
 	- ([#1083]) Updated the Automation Overview and grid shortcuts in automation view for MIDI clips to match the grid shortcut cc mappings for MIDI Follow.
 So if you want to change what CC's map to what grid shortcuts in the Automation View for MIDI Clips, you would need to edit the MIDIFollow.XML template for MIDI Follow mode.
+	- ([#1156]) Change interpolation shortcut + Provide better integration with Deluge menu system and consistency with Select encoder usage.
+		- Updated `AUTOMATION VIEW` to move the Interpolation shortcut to the Interpolation pad in the first column of the Deluge grid (second pad from the top).
+Toggle interpolation on/off using Shift + Interpolation shortcut pad.
+The Interpolation shortcut pad will blink to indicate that interpolation is enabled.
+		- Updated `AUTOMATION VIEW` to remove select encoder scrolling selection of non-MIDI clip parameters.
+Select encoder is now used to fine tune non-MIDI parameter values in the `AUTOMATION VIEW EDITOR`.
+		- Updated `AUTOMATION VIEW` to provide access to Settings menu (hold shift + press select encoder)
+		- Updated `AUTOMATION VIEW` to provide access to the Sound menu (press select encoder)
+		- Updated automatable parameter editing menu's (accessed via Sound menu or Shift + parameter shortcut) to provide the ability to enter the `AUTOMATION VIEW EDITOR` directly from the parameter menu.
+While in the menu press Clip (if you are in a clip) or Song (if you are in arranger) to exit out of the menu and enter the `AUTOMATION VIEW EDITOR`.

 #### 4.3.6 - Set Probability By Row